lovasko/tabl/README.md

 ### Environment
 The meaning and realisation of a table layout is dependant on the context it appears in: a Markdown or HTML table is different from a ASCII-art one showcased in the introductory section.
-The `Text.Tabl` library currently supports two contexts - ASCII-art and LaTeX, represented by type ` Environment` with two constructors, both of zero arity: `EnvAscii` and `EnvLatex`.
+The `Text.Tabl` module currently supports two contexts represented by the `Environment` type:
+ * `EnvAscii` denoting the ASCII-art approach
+ * `EnvLatex` denoting the LaTeX source code

 The way that the codebase is organised makes adding new environments easy: apart from the actual layout code, the process boils down to creating a